Working safely in hot conditions

 Providing personal protective clothing

-Providing personal protective equipment (PPE) such as reflective aprons and face shields can reduce exposure to radiant heat.
+Providing PPE such as reflective aprons and face shields can reduce exposure to radiant heat.
 Ice vests and liquid and air circulating systems can be worn under PPE where appropriate.
-Outdoor workers should be provided with protection against ultraviolet exposure, such as a wide brim hat, loose fitting, long sleeved collared shirt and long pants, sunglasses and sunscreen.

 Preventing heat illness

-• Have rest breaks in a cool place;
+• have rest breaks in a cool place

 Although water is generally adequate for fluid replacement, low joule cordials and electrolyte replacement solutions may be provided to encourage fluid intake.
 High sugar cordials and sports drinks are not recommended.